-Pearse McCartan is our Regional SHEQ Manager – SHEQ stands for Safety, Health, Environment and Quality – and he covers all our sites and project in Ireland and Europe.
-Pearse worked in the projects team prior to being handed the role and responsibility for corporate health and safety and the welfare of the offices.
-He keeps a keen eye on things and resolves any issues that he may uncover with new procedures.
+Pearse McCartan is our Regional Safety, Health, Envoirnment and Quality (SHEQ) Manager.
+He covers all our sites and projects in Europe.
+Having previously worked on the projects team, his role now involves overseeing the corporate health and safety and the welfare of the offices.
+Pearse keeps a keen eye on all aspects of safety within the business and resolves any issues he may uncover.

-His role was hugely impacted by COVID-19 and over the last 18 months Pearse has been challenged to carry out risk assessments and address the procedures to allow for remote working or social distancing.
-There was a huge pressure at the beginning of the pandemic to ensure that Ardmac was able to continue operating as safely as possible.
+Pearse’s role was massively impacted by COVID-19.
+Over the last 20 months, he has been carrying out risk assessments and addressing the procedures to allow for remote working and social distancing.
+At the beginning of the pandemic, there was huge pressure to ensure that Ardmac was able to continue operating as safely as possible.

-Ardmac has always placed a huge level of importance on health and safety, and it is this that Pearse thinks makes his job more enjoyable saying, “with previous employers, safety has been definitely lacking at times, but with Ardmac it’s well backed up by the senior managers, people don’t just pay lip service to it, everyone lives it.”
+He notes “with previous employers, safety was lacking at times, but with Ardmac it’s well backed up by the senior managers, people don’t just pay lip service to it, everyone lives it.”

 He continues, “The fact that everyone buys into health and safety so much makes my life a whole lot easier.
 It makes implementing some of the practices and procedures easier and the mechanisms and reporting structures are there to deliver accountability.
 It is factored into everyone’s job.
 This is genuinely helping to reinforce safety across the whole business.”